ARYANAayu/SignSymphony-AI/README.md

 ## Getting Started

-**SignSymphony-AI** is (currently) an _Android_ based _Indian Sign Langauge Mediator mobile app_ made using _Flutter_ and _Blender_.
-It is a virtual interpreter that translates Speech to Indian Sign Language (ISL) and helps to bridge the communication gap between people of the speaking community and the deaf & hard of hearing (DHH) community.
+**SignSymphony-AI is an Android-based Indian Sign Language mediator app developed using Kotlin and Blender.
+It acts as a virtual interpreter, converting real-time speech into Indian Sign Language (ISL) animations, aiming to bridge the communication gap between the hearing and the DHH (Deaf and Hard of Hearing) communities.

 _This project's created as a part of school-pbl-activity._